Learning Naturally Aggregated Appearance for Efficient 3D Editing: Method

-The design of the projection field is crucial to achieving naturalness and completeness in the learned canonical image.
-We model the projection field $P$ in a residual manner, which consists of a non-learnable canonical projection initialization $P_c$ and a projection offset learning $P_o$.
-The canonical projection initialization $P_c$ plays a significant role in ensuring a natural-looking canonical image, while the projection offset $P_o$ aims to address view-dependent effects and handle occlusions present in complex scenes.
+We model the projection field $P$ as a non-learnable canonical projection $P_c$ with a projection offset learning $P_o$.
+To model different 3D scenes, we choose suitable foundational projection as the canonical projection $P_c$ derived from different real camera models, which plays a significant role in ensuring naturalness and completeness in the learned canonical.
+The projection offset $P_o$ aims to address view-dependent effects and handle occlusions in complex scenes.